green-button/green-button.github.io/developers/index.md

 <p>So all the <a
  href="https://github.com/energyos/OpenESPI-Common-java/blob/master/etc/espiDerived.xsd">espiDerived.xsd</a>
-entities are always contained in a feed and the entry/contents describe the espi entity itself.
-In addtion, you need to construct (during the parse if possible for you:) the associations that need to exist between the espi entities.
+entities are always contained in a feed and the entry/contents describe the ESPI entity itself.
+In addition, you need to construct (during the parse if possible for you) the associations that need to exist between the ESPI entities.
 The <em>&lt;link&gt;</em> tags are quite important for use during parsing of the Green Button data.
 These links allow you to know which <em>MeterReading</em>s are related to a specific <em>UsagePoint</em>.

-<p>Within the
+<p>Within an
-<em>&lt;entry&gt;</em>'s the <em>"related"</em> links point to a collection, for example:
+<em>&lt;entry&gt;</em>, the <em>"related"</em> links point to a collection, for example:
 <pre><code>
 &lt;feed xmlns="http://www.w3.org/2005/Atom"
          xsi:schemaLocation="http://naesb.org/espi espiDerived.xsd"